nurkiewicz/async-retry/README.md

 #### Random jitter

 One phenomena often observed during major outages is that systems tend to synchronize.
 Imagine a busy system that suddenly stops responding.
 Hundreds or thousands of requests fail and are retried.
-It depends on your backoff but by default all these requests will retry exactly after one second producing huge wave of traffic at one point of time.
+It depends on your backoff but by default all these requests will retry exactly after one second producing huge wave of traffic at one point in time.
 Finally such failures are propagated to other systems that, in turn, synchronize as well.

 To avoid this problem it's useful to spread retries over time, flattening the load.
 A simple solution is to add random jitter to delay time so that not all request are scheduled for retry at the exact same time.
 You have choice between uniform jitter (random value from -100ms to 100ms):